-20 apartments for rent in El Presidio, Tucson, AZ
+20 apartments for rent near El Presidio, Tucson, AZ

 The El Presidio neighborhood is one of many historic areas in Tucson.
 Its roots trace to the construction of the Spanish fort known as El Presidio San Agustin del Tucson in 1787.
 The fort was built of adobe walls and was functional for nearly 100 years.
 In its early years, El Presidio was bordered by Church Street on the east, Washington Street on the north, Main Street on the west, and West Pennington on the south.